 While the cameras capture each page of the book, the connectivity of the camera to the computer using a USB chord makes sure each page gets store in the hard disk in a sequential way one page after the other.

-While this type of scanning is a little disadvantageous when it comes to photo scanning, as the photos have to be of high quality due to its glossy finish.
+This type of scanning is a little disadvantageous when it comes to photo scanning, as the photos have to be of a high quality due to their glossy finish.

 Now, in this case, since most of the pages will be black and white, and even if there are photos, they will be in small numbers, so this type of camera scanning is best suited for books.